pirsch-analytics/docs/content/privacy.md

 * device type (desktop or mobile, extracted from the User-Agent)
 * screen size (frontend only)

+The visitors IP address is never stored nor logged!

 ## You Are in Charge

 You are in charge of the data we collect for you.
-You can wipe all or parts of the data from the settings page and export statistics to CSV for the last 12 months.
+You can wipe all, or parts of your data from the settings and export statistics to CSV for the past 12 months.